5UP3R-D1N/Mindustry-logic-schem-collection/README.md

 3. MAKE FONT!!!
 4. Of course INTERNET(lol how am I gonna do it? ans : comm using unit flag
 5. all command will be using special flag like RRRGGGBBB set to -004063001 is to write 1 to 63 in ram

+if this come true, it will be the best thing in mindustry trust me, this is my dream.